-According to mechanism of injury 46.6% of patients were victims of traffic accidents, 26.6% were victims as pedestrians.
+According to mechanism of injury 46.6% of the patients were victims of traffic accidents, 26.6% were victims as pedestrians.
 Patients due to mixed diagnosis belonged to several groups in same time.

-Tables 4 and 5 present parameters examined in patients at the moment of admission in the intensive care
+In Table 4 and 5 we have parameters that were taken in patients at the moment of admission in intensive care